stexus/show-added-cards/README.md

 # show-added-cards

-shows the day's added cards in the top toolbar of anki
+Trivial addon to show exact number of added cards in the day in toolbar instead of opening the stats page and scrolling to the graph (ugh!)